containerscrew/aws-sso-auth/README.md

 all their config (start-url, region) inside the config file.
 * If you have 200 accounts, only 123 (max), will be fetched
 * Select which account credentials (with prefix) do you want to fetch.
-* Remove
 * Testing
 * In console output, exists and empty new line when after info message `Type ENTER to continue`.
 Need to flush console
-* Implement multiple retries when you have 429 errors in API calls
-* Overwrite `~/.aws/credentials` file every time you fetch account credentials
 * Create function to open file
 * Codecoverage pipeline not working
 * Changelog with release-please